 How much will the tax credit be for?

 This depends on the quality and size of the kitchen.
 We will issue a tax receipt based on the value we will resell it for.
-We can give an accurate estimate based on photos and inspections prior to removal.
+The receiving ReStore manager will determine the value once it arrives at their location.
+A tax receipt will then be issued by mail.

 What else will we accept?